Worcester

 -

+As the Pan-Mass Challenge surpasses more than $1 billion in lifetime fundraising, the size of our event continues to expand.
 Moving to the College of the Holy Cross in Worcester will provide the PMC with expanded space and resources.
 The new route out of Worcester will allow for the event experience to continue to grow alongside an expanding PMC community.
-You’ll find more capacity and create new traditions as we ride closer by the mile to a world without cancer. -
+You’ll find more capacity and create new traditions as we ride closer by the mile to a world without cancer.

 The College of the Holy Cross, a small undergraduate liberal arts college, will host the start and opening ceremonies for PMC weekend.
 With 174 acres and 38 buildings, Holy Cross is an ideal site for a growing PMC start.
 The PMC already uses two other college campuses – Babson College in Wellesley and Mass Maritime Academy in Bourne – as hub sites during PMC weekend.